Editor’s note: This story was previously published in January 2019 and has since been updated and republished.

-Lithium brines represent the most popular method, but the drawback is that the process is vulnerable to weather-related issues.
+Lithium brines represent the most popular method to which most lithium stocks are levered.
+However, the drawback is that the process is vulnerable to weather-related issues.
 Given that industry demand for the metal is constantly rising, unfavorable weather could severely impact production.
 To get around this issue, lithium miners are exploring hard rock, which is essentially weather-independent.

 Lithium Americas (LAC)

-Lithium Americas (NYSE:LAC) is a direct but completely speculative gamble on the underlying sector’s growth potential.
-While LAC earned itself a healthy does of street cred with its joint venture with Sociedad Quimica y Minera, the company has no production assets.
+Lithium Americas (NYSE:LAC) is a direct but completely speculative gamble on the growth potential of lithium stocks.
+While LAC earned itself a healthy dose of street cred with its joint venture with Sociedad Quimica y Minera, the company has no production assets.

 That’s not necessarily a deal-breaker as it has legitimate plans to attain those assets.
 Still, you’re taking a risk that management will follow through.

 And while the markets have not been kind to lithium stocks, LAC has taken the brunt of the damage.
-Year-over-year, shares have tanked 27%.
+Year-over-year, shares have tanked nearly 33%.
 Clearly, this is not an investment for the faint of heart!

 Having said that, I believe that analysts’ consensus bearishness toward the lithium industry is overplayed.
 Yes, commodity prices fluctuate year-to-year for various reasons.
 However, demand for lithium is broadly trending higher.